jesse-ai/docs/docs/docs/roadmap.md

 - ✅ Release more tutorial screencasts

 ## Q2 2022
-- Support for spot trading
+- ✅ Support for spot trading
-- Integrate spot exchanges such as Binance, FTX, Bybit, and US versions of FTX and Binance
+- ✅ Integrate spot exchanges such as Binance, FTX, Bybit, and US versions of FTX and Binance

+## Q3 2022
+- Support for stocks trading via FTX's "tokenized stocks"
 - Release the stable `1.0` version
 - Improve the strategy index page to include more strategies with (automated) up-to-date metrics
+- More exchange drivers: Kraken, Coinbase, Bitstamp, etc
 - Release the "community voting" page so users can choose which features to include first
 - Release more tutorial screencasts

-## 2022
+## Beyond
 - Integrate fast DEX platforms such as PancakeSwap, 1inch, etc
-- Support for inverse future contracts
 - Reinforcement learning
 - More backtest evaluation tools such as Monte Carlo
-- More exchange drivers: Kraken, Coinbase, Bitstamp, etc
 - And more!
 Depends on the community's demand!